53 Rockets & Launch Vehicle Performance

 (37)

 where is the burnout time.
-If the rocket follows a curved trajectory and pitches over at a local trajectory angle (with respect to the horizon) as it increases altitude, then
+If the rocket follows a curved trajectory and pitches over at a local trajectory angle

 (38)

-where when the rocket flies vertically and when it flies horizontally.
+when it flies horizontally.
 Therefore, properly evaluating this latter term requires information about the launch profile.
+Minimizing the gravity loss term means minimizing the burnout time.

 Aerodynamic Loss Effect

 There is an aerodynamic drag on the rocket as it flies through the lower atmosphere, contributing to the needed propellant requirements to reach a given .
-This drag force, , can be expressed as
+This drag force,

 (39)

-where is the dynamic pressure, i.e., where is the local density of the air, and is the true airspeed, the latter values also requiring information about the launch profile.
-An ISA model for both the lower troposphere, stratosphere, and extended upper atmosphere can represent the density of the air.
-The reference area, , in Eq.
-39 is usually taken as the projected frontal area of the rocket.
-The drag coefficient, , will also depend on the overall shape of the rocket and its flight Mach number.
+is the true airspeed, the latter values also requiring information about the launch profile.
+An ISA model for both the lower troposphere, stratosphere, and extended upper atmosphere can be used to represent the density of the air.
+The reference area,

 The rocket’s drag given by Eq.
-39 is proportional to the air’s density and the airspeed’s square.
-This result shows that to minimize the net aerodynamic effects, the rocket should ascend vertically and as slowly as possible, but this is contrary to the need to accelerate the rocket as quickly as possible to minimize gravitational effects.
-Nevertheless, the aerodynamic loss on the achievable is relatively small.
-More importantly, the dynamic pressure during the launch needs particular emphasis because this quantity affects the aerodynamic-induced structural loads on the rocket.
+39 is proportional to air density and the square of the airspeed.
+This result shows that to minimize the net aerodynamic effects, the rocket should ascend vertically but as slowly as possible, yet this is contrary to the need to accelerate the rocket as quickly as possible to minimize the cumulative gravitational effects on the net .
+Nevertheless, the aerodynamic loss on the achievable

 As shown in the representative launch profile below, the value of increases rapidly after launch, reaching a maximum and decreasing quickly as the altitude increases and the density of the air diminishes.
-In many cases, the “maximum ” value on the rocket will be limited, requiring the rocket engines to be throttled down temporarily to prevent excessive aerodynamic loads on the vehicle.
+In many cases, the “maximum

-Published aerodynamic drag coefficients for launch vehicles are not generally available.
+Aerodynamic drag coefficients for launch vehicles are not generally available.
 However, some research has been published, including Ballistic Research Laboratories, Memorandum Report No. 545, and NASA TM X-53770.
 The latter report shows the drag coefficients of the NASA Saturn V launch vehicle as measured in several wind tunnels over a wide range of Mach numbers, a sample of which is shown in the figure below.
 The reference length used in the results is the diameter of the primary launch vehicle, where = 10.06 meters or 33 feet.
 The total drag (axial) force is split into forebody drag and base drag.
 Notice the rapid increase in drag coefficient during the transonic region near Mach = 1, followed by a progressive reduction in drag coefficient in the supersonic regime.

 In the absence of any other information, the drag coefficient, , for a rocket is often represented as